 Ticket to Ride

 Ticket to Ride is a favorite with our extended family.
-If you have the original Ticket to Ride, check out the expansion pack or other versions: Europe, Rails and Sails, Nordic Countries, Africa, France, United Kingdom, Germany, New York City 1960, India and Asia.
+This is a popular game, so you may have the original Ticket to Ride.
+But check out the expansion pack or other versions: Europe, Rails and Sails, Nordic Countries, Africa, France, United Kingdom, Germany, New York City 1960, India and Asia.
 We’ll admit, we’re a little bummed they don’t have Central and South America.
 Maybe that’s coming up next.

 Survive is a fun board game that combines strategy and luck as you try to get as many of your people to safety as possible.
 This game has been around a long time, so the newest version is a reboot that includes a few other options.

 Century is one of the favorite games in our house.
 After other kids play it at our house, I always have parents texting me to what game their kids loved so much.
 It’s not that complicated and it doesn’t take that long, but there’s still some strategy involved.